 A pairing for the ages, the two friends were on a trip to Vegas when they got side tracked.
 Their downfall?
 They decide to fly to Santa Rosita in a drunk millionaire’s plane.
 When they accidentally knock out the millionaire, it’s their job to keep the plane in flight.
 Both Rooney and Hackett are comedy geniuses as they try to land the plane for what feels like—and probably is—the majority movie.

 Air Traffic Control struggling to explain how to land the plane.
 With the mic cable wrapped around him, the controller falls out of the tower, dangling by the cord, still trying to direct Dingy and Benjy to the runway.

 Lennie Pike (Jonathon Winters)

 The only witness working alone, he was driving a moving truck when the race began.
-With the greatest character arch of the movie, we first meet him as a reserved driver looking for some cash, into a raving lunatic.
+With the greatest character arc of the movie, we watch him transform from a reserved driver looking for some cash into a raving lunatic.
 His first mistake was asking for the help of Otto Meyer (Phil Silvers), who abandoned Lennie after he was told of the treasure.
 His second mistake was confronting Otto Meyer at the gas station.

-What started as an attempt to beat up Otto Meyer, quickly turned into a maniacal tirade as Lennie Pike destroys an entire gas station while trying to catch up to the two geeky attendants.
+What started as an attempt to beat up Otto Meyer, quickly turns into a maniacal tirade as Lennie Pike destroys an entire gas station while trying to catch up to the two geeky attendants.
 It’s entirely unmotivated with no context.
 It makes no sense.
-But oh God, its side-splitting funny.
-I can’t describe what happened; it won’t be nearly as funny if I tried.
-Just watch it.
-Because you will never see a man lose it as badly as Lennie Pike.
+But oh God, it’s side-splitting funny.
+Just watch it, because you will never see a man lose it as badly as Lennie Pike.